EBI-Metagenomics/EMG-docs/docs/dataflow.rst

 **(3 and 4): upload and submission.**

   These steps are described in detail in the :ref:`ENA online guides`.
-The :ref:`MGnify online tutorials` provide a step by step guide to submission.
+The :ref:`MGnify and EMBL-EBI online tutorials` provide a step by step guide to submission.
 Please also check our :ref:`FAQs <faq>`.

   *Note that all queries concerning data submission should be directed to* `ENA dedicated help desk <https://www.ebi.ac.uk/ena/browser/support>`_